 The good news is that your average warehouse or 3PL has cut their mis-pick rate in half since then.
 Let’s take the lower number and say this means a decline of 15,000 to 7,500 mis-picks per year.
 While that’s a significant decline, it likely doesn’t mean every business has reduced these costs.

 That’s because the cost per mis-pick has ballooned to nearly $100.
 The lower rate of 7,500 mis-picks annually would still cost you closer to $750,000.

 Those thousands of mis-picks create a significant burden for your company and warehouse, whether you run it or outsource to a 3PL.
 Some of the most common costs mis-picks create include:

-- Wasted man hours for the original wrong shipping and packaging, and reprocessing the correct product.
-An Intermec survey estimates that nearly 3,000 man hours are lost at distribution centers each year because of inefficient processes.
+- Wasted labor for the original wrong shipping and packaging, plus reprocessing the correct product.
+Some projections put this as high as 3,000 hours of labor due to errors and inefficient processes.

-- Original shipping, which has already been paid for and is money they can’t get back.
+- Original shipping, which has already been paid for, is money you can’t get back.

 - Return shipping is now a burden because of the original mistake.

 - Return processing and restocking the mistake can slow down other order fulfillment.